Gluten-Free Baked Onion Rings

 Expand All:

-Can I use a different type of bean in this recipe?
+Can I use a different type of milk in this recipe?

-Yes, you can use a different type of bean in this recipe, such as pinto beans or black beans.
-Just be sure to adjust the cooking time accordingly.
+Yes, you can use a different type of milk in this recipe.
+Just be sure it is unsweetened.

-Can I freeze this recipe?
+Can I change the spices in this recipe?

 Janalyn